Antoine de la Mothe Cadillac: Legacy

 Some of Antoine de Lamothe-Cadillac's far-reaching visions were developed after he had left New France.
 For instance, Jean-Baptiste Le Moyne de Bienville founded the city of New Orleans, near the mouth of the Mississippi River, in 1718, and it became a major port and city of New France.

 The straits became a strategic location.
 Fort Pontchartrain du Détroit enjoyed an ideal location between the Great Lakes and the river basins.
 The fort would be succeeded by Fort Detroit and Fort Wayne and by Fort Amherstburg and Fort Malden on the opposite shore.

 The car brand Cadillac was named after him, and its headquarters was in Detroit, where Cadillac himself explored.

 Antoine de la Mothe Cadillac was honored with a 3-cent stamp on July 24, 1951, to commemorate the 250th anniversary of his landing at Detroit in 1701.
 The stamp's background design depicts Detroit's skyline as it appeared in 1951 and the foreground shows Cadillac's landing at Detroit in 1701.

+A museum in his birthplace opened in 1974, conceived of and funded by historians in Detroit.

 On April 20, 2016, the public French high school in Windsor, Ontario, was renamed in Cadillac's honour.

 During the first decade of the 20th century, a street in the Guybourg area in Longue-Pointe (now Mercier) on the island of Montreal was named in honour of Cadillac.
 In 1976, Cadillac station on the green line of the Montreal Metro was opened at this street.